|Your browser is not supported.|

 - It is water resistant so is often used to create garments designed for outdoor use.

-- As the name suggests, Elastine is a very elastic fibre that is blended with cotton and other fabrics to make them more stretchy.
+- As the name suggests, Elastane is a very elastic fibre that is blended with cotton and other fabrics to make them more stretchy.

-- Fabrics with Elastine content are great for making swimwear and dancewear.
+- Fabrics with Elastane content are great for making swimwear and dancewear.

 - A synthetic fibre that is often blended with other fibres to make them softer, more affordable, and easier to care for.